 Many people don’t realize that certain vegetables grow better at certain times of the year.
-I use this book to help ensure those seeds and seedlings are planted at just the right time for my location in Texas.
 Planting peas and cabbage at the same time as tomatoes and peppers isn’t really necessary.
 If you get your timing right, you can grow more and stock your pantry and freezer to feed you through the winter months.

 Step 1: Know Your Zone

 The fist thing you need to do to plan your garden is know your garden zone.
 Some plants do better in tropical climates while others do great in colder climates.
 Know your zone and that will tell you about how long you have to provide the best conditions for the vegetables you want for your spring gardening.